Azure/load-testing/README.md

       [
           {
           "name": "<Name of the variable>",
-          "value": "<Value of the variable>",
+          "value": "<Value of the variable>"
           },
           {
           "name": "<Name of the variable>",
-          "value": "<Value of the variable>",
+          "value": "<Value of the variable>"
           }
       ]
 ```